Adelodunpeter25/church-website/README.md

 # Church Management Website

-A modern, full-featured church administration platform built with Next.js, React, and TypeScript.
+A modern, full-featured church administration platform built with React, TypeScript, and Vite.

 ## Features

 - **Public Landing Page** - Marketing website with services, events, and contact information
 - **Admin Dashboard** - Central hub with statistics and quick access to features
+- **Member Dashboard** - Personal portal for church members
 - **Membership Management** - Member directory with search, filtering, and attendance tracking
 - **Sermon Library** - Upload, organize, and manage sermons with audio playback
 - **Event Management** - Calendar and list views for church events